mapk/p5js-block/readme.txt

 = Q: Does this plugin require the Gutenberg plugin? =

-A: Yes, the Gutenberg plugin must be installed and active in order to use this block.
+A: Yes, the Gutenberg plugin, or WordPress 5.0 must be installed and active in order to use this block.

 = Q: Can I contribute to the project? =